psych-214-fall-2016/project-red/report/report.md

 ![landmarks]
 (figures/sub-10189.png)

 Looking at these landmarks gave us something concrete to compare, which we may not have noticed otherwise.
-It is clear that one of the main drivers of this registration procedure is the outside of the brain, so in the future we will be very careful about the initial skull-stripping steps.
-In our case, this error is so large that any problems in registration due to actual brain differences are too subtle to pick up.
-However, we think this landmarks-based approach could still be very informative for these small differences after the skull-stripping issues are addressed.
+It is clear that one of the main drivers of this registration procedure is the outside of the brain, so it makes sense that there is a clear link from the skull stripping process to 'drift' in the landmarks.
+In these few cases, the landmark mismatch due to skull-stripping problems is so large that any other problems in registration due to actual brain differences are too subtle to pick up.
+However, we think this landmarks-based approach could still be very informative for these small differences after resolving this bigger issue.